-Follow these four steps to get the most out of your UnLonely Film Festival experience!
+Follow the five steps below to get the most out of your UnLonely Film Festival experience!

-A kiwi bird discovers a delicious golden egg that lets him fly, and so seeks more and more, even as the benefits diminishes and the pain of the quest and the dependency increases.
-Director: Andreas Hykade
+A kiwi bird discovers a delicious golden egg that lets him fly, and so seeks more and more, even as the benefits diminish and the pain of the quest and the dependency increases.

-- What in your life has brought you to similarly high, peachy peaks of happiness?
-And what in your life brought you to similarly dark and low regions of depression?
-Were any of those two extreme moments connected by the same event(s)?
+- What in your life has brought you to similarly high peaks of excitement or exuberance?
+And what in your life brought you to similarly dark and low regions of despair or exhaustion?

 Our Try This page has even more creative expression inspiration!

 Step 3: Join in the conversation about the film.